Ryzzzen/a-capsule/README.md

 #### Changelog

 > - 3.0.0 is out
-> - storage-pod is now storage-pod!
+> - SAMSS (Simple And Modular Storage System) is now storage-pod!

 storage-pod is easy to use: